 WHO WE SERVE

-Aurora House is composed of two renovated multi-level units that provide housing to people who identify as women, as well as women with young children or expectant mothers who have been trafficked or otherwise exploited in Canada.
+Aurora House is composed of two renovated multi-level units that provide housing to people who identify as women, as well as women with young children or expectant mothers who have been trafficked, victims of gender-based violence, or otherwise exploited in Canada.
 We plan accommodation to be as flexible as possible in order to meet the diverse and fluctuating needs of the survivors who are referred to us.

 Aurora House is not a traditional safe house, but rather a long-term transitional house.
 We offer a safe place for women who were victims of trafficking or gender-based violence, who seek continued support on their individual journeys towards independent living.
 Aurora House serves as a much-needed buffer between traditional emergency-stage and second-stage safe houses and complete independence.